damonlynch/showinfilemanager/README.md

 This package solves the following problems:
  - What is the operating system's stock file manager?
  - What is the user's choice of file manager?
- - Is it best to use the stock or user's choice of file manager?
+ - Is the user's choice of file manager set correctly?
  - How do I supply command line arguments to select files in the file manager?
  - What about file managers with limited features?